-Make your voice heard by participating in our forums, our blog or at any of our social networking sites: Facebook, Facebook Groups, Twitter, Google+, Pinterest, etc. Together our efforts are making the difference needed so that our ocean’s many wonderful species will hopefully be able to thrive and survive.
-There is still much to do, so join us and get involved today so that we can all benefit from a healthy and plentiful ocean once again.
+Make your voice heard by contacting us or participating in any of our social networking sites: Instagram, Facebook, Twitter, Pinterest, etc. Together our efforts are making the difference needed so that our ocean’s many wonderful species (including us) will be able to thrive and survive.

 For current and future students of marine science, we provide updated links to resources, academic institutions, and marine labs offering curricula in the various disciplines related to the study of the ocean and marine life.

 Professionals in the marine sciences are an important part of the MarineBio community.
 MarineBio’s resources provide a convenient clearinghouse of information and links to academic resources including: Relevant journals ~ Online research tools (databases etc.) ~ Worldwide marine conservation organizations ~ Aquariums around the world ~ Marine Life News Feeds…

 This evolving section explores the science of what is known about our ocean and basically provides an online introduction to marine biology and ocean science.
 Here we begin the journey into this planet’s largest living space — The Ocean.

 Our ocean is home to some of the most amazing creatures on earth, ~80% of the world’s biodiversity lives in the sea and there is still so much to be discovered.
 At least 100 million unnamed species live on the ocean floor alone.

 The ocean surrounds us all, yet more is known about the Moon and Mars.
 We are just now beginning to understand the ocean and with that understanding comes the increasing realization that the ocean is in deep trouble.